 Guaranteed issue policies

-This policy has a fixed premium that cannot increase, a death benefit that never decreases, and the policy stays in force until the insured dies.
+This policy has a fixed rate that never increases, a death benefit that never decreases, and your coverage stays in force your whole life.

 Guaranteed Issue Policy for Stroke